Out-of-State Students

 Whether you're from Arizona, or the other side of the globe, we are interested in learning with you and from you.

-Depending on your residency type, you may have to adhere to a certain set of laws, regulations, and forms to become a student.
+Depending on your tuition classification, you may have to adhere to a certain set of laws, regulations, and forms to become a student.
 These must be completed first, as part of your enrollment process.
-Residency documentation must be provided to each college of attendance, generally in the Admissions and Records or Student Enrollment Services departments.
+Tuition classification documentation must be provided to each college of attendance, generally in the Admissions and Records or Student Enrollment Services departments.

 This residency type includes U.S. citizens, or persons within lawful status, who have lived in Arizona, outside of Maricopa County, for at least a year prior to the start date of classes.
 Also, if you’re a resident in either Apache or Greenlee counties, these counties have agreed to pay for your tuition at one of the state’s community colleges.
 Out-of-county residents must complete and submit the Arizona Out-of-County Residence Affidavit form to your chosen college’s admissions office.
 You will find website and contact information for each admissions office at the bottom of this page.

-If you haven’t lived in Arizona for at least one year prior to the start of classes, are an F-1 nonimmigrant, or international student, you are considered an out-of-state resident.
-Please contact your chosen college’s admission office for necessary forms.
+If you do not qualify for in-state student tuition classification, are an F-1 nonimmigrant, or international student, you are considered an out-of-state student for tuition classification purposes.
+Contact your chosen college’s admission office for necessary forms.
 You will find website and contact information for each admissions office at the bottom of this page.
 Please note that forms must be submitted by July 1 if you plan to enroll for fall semester classes and November 1 for spring semester classes.

 Connect With Your College’s Admissions, Records, and Registration Office